ReactiveBayes/Cortex.jl/docs/src/signals.md

 *   **External Computation:** Relies on the [`compute!`](@ref Cortex.compute!) function and a provided strategy to update its value based on dependencies.
 *   **Weak Dependencies:** Supports 'weak' dependencies, which influence the pending state based only on whether they are computed ([`is_computed`](@ref Cortex.is_computed)), not their 'fresh' status in the same way as strong dependencies.
 See [`add_dependency!`](@ref Cortex.add_dependency!) for more details.
 *   **Controlled Listening:** Allows dependencies to be added without automatically listening to their updates (`listen=false` in [`add_dependency!`](@ref Cortex.add_dependency!)).
+*   **GraphViz Support:** Signals can be visualized using the `GraphViz.jl` package.
+Cortex automatically loads the visualization extension when `GraphViz.jl` package is loaded in the current Julia session.

 ```@docs
 Cortex.Signal